vmware-tanzu/application-accelerator-samples/csharp-rest-service/README.md

 tanzu apps workload get csharp-rest-service
 ```

-To access the deployed app use the URL shown under "Workload Knative Services" and append the endpoint `/api/customer-profiles` to that URL.
+To access the deployed app, use the URL shown under "Workload Knative Services", appending the endpoint `/api/customer-profiles`.

 This depends on the TAP installation having DNS configured for the Knative ingress.